tomjoht/tomjoht.github.io/_posts/2016/5/2016-05-30-building-a-workflow-user-map-with-css-and-js.md

 What happens if you have more than 5 steps to follow?
 While you could create multiple rows, I think this would be unwise.
 It's probably better to link to a full view of the map.
 This list of five steps is a zoomed-out version of the larger map.

 Although this approach probably works all right, it still doesn't show a more complex workflow, where there are multiple paths, optional steps, and maybe a decision tree.
 For that, I think I would have to design the map in Illustrator.
+(More detail on that will come in the next post.)